 This sutta describes the simple process of first recognizing through refined mindfulness that unskillful thoughts are present.
 It should be noted here that those in attendance have already been introduced to the Four Noble Truths and are developing the Eightfold Path as their framework for Dhamma practice.

-If one is unable, at first, to simply recognize and abandon unskillful thoughts then acknowledging unskillful thoughts can lead to abandonment of these thoughts.
-If unskillful thoughts persist, one should mindfully and with intention avoid the distraction of analyzing these thoughts and withdraw attention from unskillful thoughts.
+If one is unable, at first, to simply recognize and abandon unskillful thoughts then acknowledging unskillful thoughts can lead to the abandonment of these thoughts.
+If unskillful thoughts persist, one should mindfully and with intention to avoid the distraction of analyzing these thoughts and withdraw attention from unskillful thoughts.